Iran missile attacks target U.S. forces in Iraq; Trump says 'All is well!'

 Hours earlier on Tuesday, U.S. Defense Secretary Mark Esper said the United States should anticipate retaliation from Iran over Friday’s killing in Iraq of Soleimani, commander of the elite Quds Force.

-“I think we should expect that they will retaliate in some way, shape or form,” he told a news briefing at the Pentagon, adding that such retaliation could be through Iran-backed proxy groups outside of Iran or “by their own hand.”
+“I think we should expect that they will retaliate in some way, shape or form,” he told a news briefing at the Pentagon.

 Iranian Foreign Minister Mohammad Javad Zarif said Iran “took & concluded proportionate measures in self-defense under Article 51 of the U.N.
-Charter”, targeting the bases where the attack against its citizens and senior officials was launched.
+Charter”.

 “We do not seek escalation or war, but will defend ourselves against any aggression,” he wrote in a post on Twitter.